 For the long term, we understand that we cannot satisfy everyone on the issue of virus safety.
 We want to be careful.
 As far as we know, few in our church family have contracted COVID-19, and those who have done so have contracted it outside the church and have caught it before coming in and exposing others.
 Communication with our church family has worked well, and we appreciate those who have avoided coming in if they have any suspicion of sickness.
 That does not mean that we cannot, or that anyone including myself and our staff are specially immune or invincible.
 We do not want to have anyone feel forced to attend live services at any time if you feel it is unsafe.
 If government Health Department statements makes you feel it is unsafe...stay home.
 If you arrive and too few people are wearing masks...head home.
 If there is not enough socially-distanced seating to help you, we apologize, but wish you all safety as you head out.
 If you are unsure about children or youth meeting at this time, please keep them with you or out of the meeting spaces they meet in.
 Let us know the problems you are concerned about.
 We may not be able to correct them all, but we will do what we can!
 No one will judge you or pressure you in any fashion.
 We have not done so and will not begin to do so in the future.

 If you feel it is unsafe, please take advantage of the resources on this website and on our two Facebook groups.
-We have been posting Sunday and now Wednesday services in video.
-We post audio-only messages.
+We have been posting Sunday and Wednesday services in video.
+We post audio-only messages as well.
 Calendar information exists on this site.
 You can communicate to us through text, email or phone. if you wish to give, and we are so thankful that you have done so in the past, this page makes that possible, or offerings can be mailed or delivered to the church.

 I will keep you up to speed as the days and situations develop.